schibsted/spid-tech-docs/resources/articles/sdks/javascript.md

 For use with tracker.
 A float between 0 and 1.
 Default value is 1.

+##### track_anon_opt_out

+By default the SPiD pulse part of the sdk will track anonymous users as well as logged in users.
+If you want to disable tracking of anonymous users set this to `true`.
+_This setting requires the pulse module._

+##### track_custom_data

+The SPiD pulse accepts custom data as a stringified JSON object.
+This data is sent to the pulse server and stored into the database in raw format.
+Example value: '{ "articleId": 1234, "section": "sport/football" }'
+Default is `null`.
+_This setting requires the pulse module._

 ## Events

 Subscribing to the authentication events fired by the JS SDK means your